-US stocks mixed after setting record highs; Netflix surges
+Tech and consumer-focused companies rise; Netflix leaps

-NEW YORK – U.S. stocks are mixed in early trading Tuesday as consumer-focused companies like Netflix and Amazon climb while household goods makers including Johnson & Johnson and Procter & Gamble sink following disappointing quarterly reports.
+NEW YORK – U.S. stocks are mixed Tuesday as consumer-focused companies like Netflix and Amazon climb while household goods makers including Johnson & Johnson and Procter & Gamble sink following disappointing quarterly reports.
 Bond yields are down after rising to three-year highs in the last few days.
 That's helping high-dividend companies like utilities.

 Continue Reading Below

-TARIFFS: U.S. solar power companies rose after President Donald Trump approved tariffs on imported solar-energy components in a step intended to help U.S. manufacturers.
-The tariffs, aimed at cheaper imports from rival makers in places like China and South Korea, raise the threat of a trade war between the U.S. and Asia.
-China called the tariffs an abuse of trade remedies.
-First Solar gained $4.72, or 6.8 percent, to $73.68 and SunPower added 41 cents, or 4.8 percent, to $9.14.
+TARIFFS: Solar power companies spiked in early trading after President Donald Trump approved tariffs on imported solar-energy components in a step intended to help U.S. manufacturers.
+The tariffs start at 30 percent and they're aimed at cheaper imports places like South Korea and China.
+The latter country called the measures an abuse of trade remedies.

+Raymond James analyst Pavel Molchanov said investors sent the stocks higher because they were relieved the administration didn't implement a larger tariff that might have hurt their businesses more severely.
+He said the extra costs will stop some projects from being built, but added that solar power capacity in the U.S. should keep growing at a rapid pace over the next few years.

 Continue Reading Below